 Pinch Grip – The fingers are on one side of an object, and the thumb is on the other.
 Typically, an object lifted in a pinch grip does not touch the palm.

-Power Grip – Formed with the fingers and the palm of the hand in order to move or manipulate objects.
+Power Grip – Formed with the fingers and the palm of the hand to move or manipulate objects.

 Legs/Feet